papermashea/smi/_portfolio/ftgu.md

 <div class="col three caption">
 	From the Ground Up: <a href="www.usefulplants.tech" target="_blank">Roots</a>
 </div>
 This project aims to prioritize horticultural education in a scalable, accessible way while encouraging users to talk to gardeners in their communities.
+<div class="spacer"></div>
 By providing beginner gardeners tools to better understand what is likely to grow successfully, the impact of home, community, and public gardens on local food systems could be better understood and supported.

 <div class="img_full">
 	<img class="col three" src="{{ site.baseurl }}/img/ftgu/04.search.gif" alt="" title="interactivity in searching plant data"/>